ANTIK-Telecom/Vue-Computed-Route-Param/README.md

 [HERE](mailto:web@antik.sk) is quick link if you use mail app.

 ### Step 2
-Create `.npmrc` file in root directory of your project.
+Create `.npmrc` file in root directory of your project and add it to **.gitignore**.
+Never push tokens or other secret data to repository.

 ### Step 3